Timeline

 Here and Now publication wins second place in Quill & Scroll Award—an international honorary society for secondary school journalists.

-Sister Anne Dyer's Silver Jubilee celebrated in February.
+Sister Anne Dyer '55, RSCJ, celebrates her Silver Jubilee in February.

 The new academic building takes shape.